 So, what is Pastelli?

 Pastelli is a sesame and honey sweet.
+It can be made either with honey or with sugar.
 When adding sugar to pastelli, it is hard and crunchy and pastelli with only honey is softer and has a chewy texture.
 In Cyprus they also make pastelli with haroupomelo (carob syrup).

 A custom dating back to Byzantine times is to serve pastelli on bitter orange citrus leaves.

 The recipe of Pastelli is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!